maylay/postActiv/INSTALL.md

    however that 'a+w' will give _all_ users write access and securing the webserver is not within the scope of this document.

-       chmod a+w /var/www/gnusocial/
+       chmod a+w /var/www/postactiv/

    On some systems, this will work as a more secure alternative:

-       chgrp www-data /var/www/gnusocial/
+       chgrp www-data /var/www/postactiv/
-       chmod g+w /var/www/gnusocial/
+       chmod g+w /var/www/postactiv/

    If your Web server runs as another user besides "www-data", try that user's default group instead.
-As a last resort, you can create a new group like "gnusocial" and add the Web server's user to the group.
+As a last resort, you can create a new group like "postactiv" and add the Web server's user to the group.

 4. You should also take this moment to make your 'avatar' and 'file' sub- directories writeable by the Web server.
 The _insecure_ way to do this is:

-       chmod a+w /var/www/gnusocial/avatar
+       chmod a+w /var/www/postactiv/avatar
-       chmod a+w /var/www/gnusocial/file
+       chmod a+w /var/www/postactiv/file

    You can also make the avatar, and file directories just writable by the Web server group, as noted above.